jadeleiyu/jadeleiyu.github.io/content/authors/admin/_index.md

 ## About Me

 I am an AI Research Scientist at Meta, in [the Fundamental AI Research (FAIR)](https://ai.meta.com/research/) team.
-I received my PhD in Computer Science from University of Toronto, where I was advised by Yang Xu.
+I received my PhD in Computer Science from University of Toronto, where I was advised by [Yang Xu](https://www.cs.toronto.edu/~yangxu/index.html).

-My current research interest includes Large Language Model (LLM) alignment, AI agents, world modeling, and mechanistic interpretability.
+My current research involves:
+* Aligning Large Language Models (LLMs) with human values
+* Training AI agents
+* Building world models
+* Studying the mechanistic interpretability of neural networks

-During my PhD, I studied automated understanding and generation of creative language use.
-I was fortunate to intern at Meta AI (FAIR) and Google Research.
+During my PhD, I studied automated understanding and generation of creative language use, and I was fortunate to work as a research intern at Meta AI (FAIR) and Google Research.